Sooners in the NFL, Week 16

 OL Bobby Evans: Did not play.

-LB Obo Okoronkwo: Played 9 of 65 snaps on defense as a starter and 10 on special teams.
-2 tackles (1 solo).
+LB Obo Okoronkwo: Played 10 of 63 snaps as a backup on defense and 14 on special teams.

 Minnesota Vikings